menu

 Demographics

-The population of Navajo has a very low overall level of education: only 6.94% of people over 25 hold a 4-year college degree or higher.
+The citizens of Navajo have a very low rate of college education: just 6.94% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Navajo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Navajo residents report their race to be Native American, followed by White.
 Important ancestries of people in Navajo include Irish, English, European, Yugoslavian, and Other West Indian.